Welcome to Greencross Vets South Tamworth

 We are your local team of pet care professionals, we are truly ‘passionate about pets’ and we love what we do.

-We look forward to meeting you and your pet.
+Book an appointment now – we look forward to meeting you and your pet!

 Greencross Vets South Tamworth offer a comprehensive range of professional veterinary services to cater for all your pet care needs utilising the latest diagnostic equipment.